Nemo64/meteor-translator/README.md

-# A powerful internationalization package for Meteor
+# translator - powerful internationalization
 This package covers you with everything language related... because it's annoying!

 It's features are: